i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 This proposal provides the requirements based on the Noise Protocol Framework [NOISE]_ (Revision 34, 2018-07-11).
-Noise has similar properties to the Station-To-Station protocol [STS]_, which is the basis for the [SSU]_ protocol.
 In Noise parlance, Alice is the initiator, and Bob is the responder.

 This proposal is based on the Noise protocol Noise_N_25519_ChaChaPoly_SHA256.
 This Noise protocol uses the following primitives: